Avelyk/SupriseGIFT.io/README.md

 Hi love 💕,

-I made this page just for you, so take your time and enjoy it.
+I made this page just for you, continue to scroll down to see the link and take your time and enjoy it.
 I HIGHLY SUGGEST you open this with your laptop 💻✨

 ---

 ## 📖 What's Inside?

-ONLY ONE WAY TO FIND OUT IS TO SEE FOR YOURSELF~
+ONLY WAY TO FIND OUT IS TO SEE FOR YOURSELF~

 ---